MedXProtocol/faucet-service/README.md

 # Connecting to Faucet

 Once the service is running, you can connect to Faucet as you would normally.
-The container exposes the ports 4001, 4002, 5001 and 8080.
+The container exposes the port 8080 and proxies traffic to port 80.

 ## Troubleshooting